DCAN-Labs/functional-random-forest/README.md

 - `numpy`
 - `scipy`

+These can be installed to your system, or by use of `virtualenv`.
+The instructions for this will are located [here](./simple_infomap/README.md)

 ### Using the package in the matlab environment

 FRF was designed such that an individual does not need to access the